Gold Star Memorial Garden

 Backstory and Context

-The idea of the Gold Star as a symbol of loss during wartime, however goes back to the first World War.
-During Victorian times the way someone showed that they were grieving the loss of a loved one, whether lost war or not, was to wear all black, mourning clothes.
-In 1917 after the United States entered World War I, Louise Bowen from Chicago suggested substituting the wearing of a gold star instead.
-This she proposed better reflected that while sadness was undoubtedly felt at the loss.
-There was also a deep sense of pride in their loved one for the great and just cause of defending the United States.
+The idea of the Gold Star as a symbol of loss during wartime can be traced to the first World War.
+During the Victorian era people wore black to signify that they were in mourning.
+In 1917 after the United States entered World War I, Louise Bowen from Chicago suggested substituting the wearing of black with that of a gold star.
+She proposed that the gold star better reflected that while sadness was undoubtedly felt at the loss, there was also a deep sense of pride in their loved one for the great and just cause of defending the United States.
 She also was concerned that as the deaths from the war began to accumulate, the sight of more and more people the streets in black would dampen American’s morale and willingness to fight.

-Gold Star Mothers, beginning with Grace Darling Seibold,whose son had volunteered to fly during the first World War, would become a large, governmentally sanctioned service organization that exists to give comfort and community to mothers whose child had died.
-The organization also advocated on behalf of Gold Star mothers and volunteers to do good in the veteran community.
-And today, there is also an American Gold Star Families organization as well that is committed to education, advocacy and awareness, and support for those who have lost a loved one in service to their country.
+Gold Star Mothers, beginning with Grace Darling Seibold, whose son had volunteered to fly during the first World War, would become a large, governmentally sanctioned service organization that exists to give comfort and community to mothers whose child had died.
+The organization also advocated on behalf of Gold Star Mothers and volunteers to do good in the veteran community.
+Today, there is an American Gold Star Families organization committed to education, advocacy and awareness, and support for those who have lost a loved one in service to their country.

 “Blue Star Banner.”
 The American Legion.
 Accessed May 21, 2020. https://www.legion.org/troops/bluestar.